kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/04_terminal_and_zsh_setup/transcript.md

 ```

 In this course I won't be using my macos's builtin terminal.
-Instead I've installed a popular alternaive called iterm2.
-It shows iterm on the laaunch screen here, but it actually called iterm2 after you open it.
+Instead I've installed a popular alternative called iterm2.
+It shows iterm on the laaunch screen here, but it actually called iterm2 after you open it up.

 ```
 open terminal -> hover over the header
 ```

-iterm2 has a lot of extra capabilites and customization options, one of my favourite feature is that it lets me easily split my terminal into smaller terminals.
+iterm2 has a lot of cool capabilites and customization options, one of my favourite feature is that it lets me easily split my terminal into smaller terminals.

 ```
 do vertical and horizontal splits
 ```

-So if your also a mac user then you might like to give iterm2 a try.
+So if you're a mac user then you might like to give iterm2 a try.

+Now let's talk about my shell setup.

 For my shell I'll be using zsh.